Introduced by Rep. Michael McCready R-Bloomfield Hills on April 25, 2013

 To eliminate the current 10 percent reduction of vehicle registration (license plate) fees for a new vehicle's second, third, and fourth years of registration.
-Official Text and Analysis.

-Reported in the House on May 7, 2014
+May 7, 2014

 With the recommendation that the substitute (H-6) be adopted and that the bill then pass.

-Substitute offered in the House on May 8, 2014
+May 8, 2014

 To adopt a version of the bill that also revises other vehicle registration tax details.

-The substitute passed by voice vote in the House on May 8, 2014
+The substitute passed by voice vote

-Amendment offered by Rep. Ed McBroom R-Vulcan on May 8, 2014
+Amendment offered by Rep. Ed McBroom (R-108)

 To reduce the weight threshold of a lower registration tax imposed on trucks used to transport crops and livestock in farm operations.

-The amendment failed by voice vote in the House on May 8, 2014
+The amendment failed by voice vote

 To reduce the number of separate vehicle types and categories specified in the law imposing an annual vehicle registration (license plate) tax.
 Reportedly the bill represents a tax increase of around $35 million per year, which would go to road funding.
 It is one of several bills in a House road funding package that together would increase road funding by around $500 million annually, mostly from repurposing current tax revenue and a relatively small amount from increased taxes and fees.
 See in particular House Bills 5459, 5477 and 5492.

-Received in the Senate on May 13, 2014
+Received in the Senate

-Referred to the Senate Infrastructure Modernization Committee on May 13, 2014
+Referred to the Committee on Infrastructure Modernization

-Reported in the Senate on May 21, 2014
+May 21, 2014

 With the recommendation that the substitute (S-2) be adopted and that the bill then pass.